IBM/kif/docs/quickstart.md

 !!! note

-    Data-model object identity is completely determined by the object contents.
-That is, two data-model objects constructed from the same arguments will always test equal.
-Hence, `(stmt == stmt_alt) == True` above.
+    Data-model object identity is completely determined by the objects' contents.
+That is, two data-model objects constructed from the same arguments are equal.
+Thus, `(stmt == stmt_alt) == True` above.

 ### Vocabulary